sravel/LeAFtool_R/globalAPP/app/helpfiles/dirOut.md

 ***

-The output directory with result.
+The output directory for result.
-Tools build many outputs files:
+Several output files are created per image:

-- original image and color lesion image
+- original image and colored lesion image
-- only color lesion image
+- only colored lesion image
-- table with all lesion find on all leaf
-- table with resume number lesion for leafs
+- table of detected lesions
-- table with all lesions find on image Sample
+- Summary table of lesions by leaf
-- final file with concatenation of resume tables
+- Combined tables file

 ***
-**Info**  If you rename files, you can't used tools to modifie samples
+**Info**  Renamed results files can’t be modified in the ‘Edit’ window